Kars4Kids / Oorah Charitable Organization

 Kars4Kids / Oorah Charitable Foundation is not financially transparent.
 Charity Intelligence used its T3010 filing with the CRA for this financial report.
 Once we receive the audited financials, we will update this report.

 Kars4Kids / Oorah Charitable Foundation received $69k in donations in F2024.
 The charity received $10.7m in donated vehicles, which accounts for 93% of revenue.
-The charity spent $8.9m on its programs, which is 77% of revenue.
-It recorded a deficit of $4.2m in F2024.
-Over the past three years, the charity has averaged a surplus of $1.3m.

 OCF’s T3010 reports it spent $4.8m on “Other Costs”.
-This is 30% of its spending.
+There is no additional disclosure about these other costs.
+Other costs are 30% of its spending.

 OCF has $13.3m in reserve funds (cash and investments).
 The charity’s reserves can cover 149% or one year and six months of its annual program costs.
 This is within Ci’s reasonable range.